 Our Community Impact staff is available to answer questions about the funding priorities and application procedures.
+If this will be your first Community Impact grant request, we encourage you to contact us before submitting the grant application.

-Joel Hernandez Laguna Community Impact Officer joelh@cfmco.org 831.375.9712 or 754.5880 x133
+Joel Hernandez Laguna Community Impact and Equity Manager joelh@cfmco.org 831.375.9712 or 754.5880 x133

-Community Development Environment & Animal Welfare
+Community Development Environment

-Janet Shing

-Director of Grantmaking

-janet@cfmco.org

-831.375.9712 or 754.5880 x137
+Janet Shing Director of Grantmaking janet@cfmco.org 831.375.9712 or 754.5880 x137

-Arts, Culture & Historic Preservation

-Children & Youth Development

-Health & Human Services
+Arts, Culture & Historic Preservation Children & Youth Development Health & Human Services